Cultural Shows in Bangkok

-Siam Niramit is a cultural stage show featuring one of the largest stage productions in the world with over 100 performers wearing 500 costumes during the show.
-The show is an excellent introduction to Thailand’s history and culture using amazing special effects and stunning sets.
+Siam Niramit is the best of the cultural shows in Bangkok.
+The extravagant stage show features one of the largest stage productions in the world.
+There are over 100 performers wearing 500 costumes during the show.
+The show is an excellent introduction to Thailand’s history and culture.
+There are amazing special effects and stunning sets.

 The show comprises three acts.
-They cover the history of the different regions and civilizations of ancient Siam, religious beliefs and Thai festivals.
-The theatre is located in a reproduction traditional Thai village complex.
+Firstly the history of the different regions and civilizations of ancient Siam.
+Secondly religious beliefs, and thirdly Thai festivals.
+The theatre is in a reproduction traditional Thai village complex.
 The village features traditional buildings from all parts of Thailand.
 Pre-show activities include elephant feeding & riding, outdoor dance performances, and games.
-There is also traditional Thai massage, making coconut pudding, rice pounding, silk weaving, Batik painting, and making shadow puppets.
+There is also traditional Thai massage, and making coconut pudding.
+Also, rice pounding, silk weaving, Batik painting, and making shadow puppets.
 You can also make paper umbrellas and play traditional musical instruments.
 Other popular activities are dressing up in traditional Thai clothing for photos and taking a boat ride on the Khlong.

 There are souvenir shops selling Thai arts & handicrafts.
-Also a restaurant featuring a Thai & International buffet including vegetarian selections.
+Also, a restaurant featuring a Thai & International buffet including vegetarian selections.
 The buffet runs from 17.00-19.45.
-Ticket prices are 2350/2210-baht adult/child for buffet/show/superior seat.
+Walk-in ticket prices are 2350/2210-baht adult/child for buffet/show/superior seat.
 1850/1710 baht for buffet/show/standard seat.
 2000 baht show only (superior seat).
 1500 baht show only (standard seat).
 Prices include a welcome drink and souvenir booklet.
+You can get discounted tickets by booking online.

-You can also book a round trip mini-van pick up from your hotel.
+Take a round-trip mini-van to pick up from your hotel.
 The cost is 300 baht per person.
 Siam Niramit is wheelchair friendly.
 Photography is not allowed in the theatre though you can take pictures in the village.

 Tip: Make sure you arrive early to explore the village properly.
-You can always eat elsewhere before or after.
+There are plenty of places to eat nearby before or after the show.
+Esplanade Mall has some good restaurants.

 Location: 19 Thiam Ruam Mit Road, Huay Kwang, Bangkok.